 |Indian Springs' lovely lake.|

 No, I’ve never been back to Peach State, though if, as planned, Miss Dorothy and I retire to Atlanta, you can bet I will be a PSSGer again.
-I did make it back to Indian Springs.
+I did make it back to Indian Springs, though.
 When the AAC departed, another Georgia club, the Flint River Astronomy Club, began holding a new event, the Georgia Sky View, at Indian Springs.
-These folks had me up as a speaker several times, and I hope to get back to that lovely park again some day.
+These folks had me up as a speaker several times.
+Unfortunately, their star party was not to be a long running event, coming and going after a few iterations.
+Nevertheless, I hope to get back to that lovely park again some day some way.
 Even if I don’t, muchachos, I have my wonderful memories of PSSG 2001, the year when we all needed a break and got one with good skies and great people.

 Sunday, October 09, 2011

 Eye and Telescope 3.0

 What?
 Not another article on dadgum software!
 Yep.
 In part at least, muchachos.
 I want to tell you-all about Eye and Telescope 3, which is now available in the good old U.S. of A. after what seemed like an interminable wait.
 I said most of what need be said about this excellent soft in my full review in Astronomy Technology Today magazine (Volume 4, Number 1) and a blog article nearly two years ago, but there are a few loose ends to tie up.
 The other part?
 It’s fall and time for the Possum Swamp Astronomical Society’s Autumn Public Sky Watch, so, yep, my yearly paen to public outreach.